redis/redis-doc/commands/shutdown.md

 @return

-[Status code reply][1] on error.
+@status-reply on error.
 On success nothing is returned since the server quits and the connection is closed.